monk_brill

 Equally bad sounding Classic Records were to follow by the hundreds.

-Our quickie notes for side one can be seen below.
+Our quickie notes for side one are shown on the left.
 After hearing side one fall so short of the mark, we dropped it from the shootout and put the Craft pressing on the shelf to go back to whoever loaned it to us.
 Who cares what side two sounds like if side one is that bad?
 Time is money.
 We are in the business of finding good records to sell to our customers, not playing crap Heavy Vinyl that only the most hard-of-hearing collector types would consider owning.

 Before long we had a change of heart.
 We thought we owed it to Bernie’s fans to be more thorough, so we took our best side two and played it against the Craft pressing.